Slenderman00/node-yuma123/readme.md

 - `val_free_value(value)`: Frees a value from memory.

 ### yangcli
+- `safeConnect(server, port, username, password, public_key, private_key, other_args)`: Wrapper that connects to a NETCONF server and performs error checking.
-- `yangcli(connection, command, mode)`: Wrapper for sending an RPC request and serializing the response
+- `yangcli(connection, command, mode)`: Wrapper that parses a yangcli command and sends an RPC request.

 ## Dependencies